AI & Data Quality · Production ML · Annotation QA

 Governance Impact by Annotation Type (2023–2025)

 Across our delivery portfolio, governance impact varied by task complexity.
-The highest inconsistency rates before governance were observed in semantic segmentation and medical imaging tasks — precisely the domains where boundary ambiguity is highest and edge cases most consequential.
+The highest inconsistency rates before governance were in semantic segmentation and medical imaging — exactly the domains where boundary ambiguity is highest and edge cases most consequential.

 22.4%

-Pre-governance inconsistency rate in semantic segmentation tasks (highest observed across all task types)
+Pre-governance inconsistency in semantic segmentation tasks — highest observed across all task types

 1.8%

-Post-governance inconsistency in the same semantic segmentation projects — a 12× improvement
+Post-governance inconsistency in the same projects — a 12× improvement toward the 99.8% accuracy benchmark

 3.1×